mitre/heimdall2/libs/hdf-converters/README.md

 # HDF Converters

+"[Heimdall Data Format (HDF)](https://saf.mitre.org/#/normalize)" is our common data format to preserve and transform security data.

-HDF Converters supplies several methods to convert output from various tools to and from "Heimdall Data Format" (HDF).
+HDF Converters supplies several methods to convert various types of security tool data to and from this HDF standard.
 HDF Converters can be used in a variety of tools, and is currently well integrated with Heimdall itself, and the [SAF CLI](https://github.com/mitre/saf).

 ### NOTICE